E-commerce

 Snapchat and young audiences

-AR formats and filters: niche use cases by vertical; measure engagement vs. actual conversion.
+AR formats and filters: niche use cases depending on the vertical; measure engagement versus actual conversion.

 Reddit and forums